This blog may contain affiliate links. Read our disclosure policy for more info.

 - Route: Dunedin to Invercargill

-- Recommended length of time: 2-4 days at least (you could spend up to a week if you love waterfalls!)
+- Recommended length of time: 2 to 4 days at least (you could spend up to a week if you love waterfalls!)

 - Highlights: Nugget Point Lighthouse, Jacks Bay, Cathedral Caves, McLean Falls, Curio Bay

 One of my favorite South Island road trips involves driving through the wild and rugged region called the Catlins.
-It’s the road-less-traveled and during the off-season (the winter months) you will likely only come across a handful of other tourists.
-For this South Island road trip I advise allowing two full days.
+It’s the road-less-traveled, and during the off-season (the winter months in New Zealand) you will likely only come across a handful of other tourists.
+For this South Island road trip, I advise allowing at least two full days.

 While the Catlins region is located between Invercargill and Dunedin, you can also explore the area on an extended road trip from Queenstown to Dunedin via the Southern Scenic Route.
-Stop at Te Anau, Milford Sound, and many other attractions before reaching the Catlins for an epic southern South Island road trip.
+This includes stops at Te Anau, the gorgeous Milford Sound, and many other attractions before you reach the Catlins.
+What an epic southern South Island road trip!

 Next is my personal favorite sight in the Catlins – Cathedral Caves.
 These are only accessible at low tide, so be sure to check tide times beforehand.
 There’s a $10 NZD entrance fee payable at the gate per vehicle.
-The caves are made up of two 200 meter passages and are often compared to the very popular Cathedral Cove on the North Island.
+The caves are made up of two 200-meter (656 feet) passages and are often compared to the very popular Cathedral Cove on the North Island.

-Other worthwhile stops in the Catlins include the very popular McLean Falls and other lesser-known waterfalls like Koropuku Falls.
+Other worthwhile stops in the Catlins include some of NZ’s best waterfalls, from the very popular McLean Falls to other lesser-known waterfalls like Koropuku Falls.
 Be sure to also check out Curio Bay to see the petrified forest and complete the Curio Bay Penguin Walk.
-Finally, Slope Point which is the most southerly point in New Zealand – it’s very windy here so beware!
+Finally, you can’t miss out on visiting Slope Point, which is the most southerly point in New Zealand.
+It’s also very windy here, so hats beware!

 Note: Most people rent a campervan or motorhome and road trip through the Catlins camping along the way.
 However, you can find small guesthouses and hotels in towns like Papatowai, Balclutha, and Curio Bay.
 If you are camping, there is a great freedom camping spot right on the coast in Fortrose – you can’t miss it!